British Rail Class 82

 The British Rail Class 82 (AL2 under the pre-TOPS classification scheme) electric locomotives were designed by the British manufacturing interest Metropolitan-Vickers and produced by Beyer, Peacock and Company on behalf of British Rail (BR).

 The locomotive was developed as a part of the programme of works to electrify the West Coast Main Line during the late 1950s and early 1960s.
 BR deliberately opted to procure multiple small batches of locomotives from a range of manufacturers.
-Having selected a proposal by the Metropolitan-Vickers division of the British manufacturing interest Associated Electrical Industries (AEI), the Class 82 would be produced.
+Having selected a proposal by the Metropolitan-Vickers division of the British manufacturing holding company Associated Electrical Industries (AEI), the Class 82 would be produced.
 A total of ten locomotives were built by Beyer, Peacock and Company between 1960 and 1962.